Robert Eller Scholarship

 Additionally: Submit the following documents to the Study Abroad Center, Gilchrist 28, attention: Stephanie Miller

-The application form
+- The application form

-Detailed information on your proposed program abroad, estimated costs, and academic credits to be earned (two-page limit)
+- Detailed information on your proposed program abroad, estimated costs, and academic credits to be earned (two-page limit)

-Sources and amounts of funding currently for studies at UNI and anticipated for period abroad (from UNI Office of Student Financial Aid)
+- Sources and amounts of funding currently for studies at UNI and anticipated for period abroad (from UNI Office of Student Financial Aid)

-Copy of grade audit (unofficial transcript)
+- Copy of grade audit (unofficial transcript)

-Two letters of recommendation, one from a UNI faculty member and one from outside the university
+- Two letters of recommendation, one from a UNI faculty member and one from outside the university

-Applications will be evaluated on the quality of the proposal, the student's readiness for the proposed program, and demonstrated financial need.
-Preference will be given to students with little or no previous travel, study, or residence in a foreign country.
-The Scholarship Committee will interview three finalists and select the recipient and an alternate.
+Applications will be evaluated on the quality of the proposal, including but not limited to the quality of writing evidenced in the essay; the student's readiness for the proposed program; and demonstrated financial need.
+Preference will be given to students who fulfill the application requirements and procedures and have little or no previous travel experience outside the United States.
+The Scholarship Committee will interview finalist(s) and select recipient(s).

 Responsibilities of the Scholarship Recipient:

-Report.
+- Report.
 A written summary discussing the academic and personal benefits of program participation must be submitted to the Study Abroad Center within 30 days of return to the U.S. Additionally, recipients must send letters or postcards to Mr. Eller while abroad (1-2 per semester).

-Presentations.
+- Presentations.
 The scholarship recipient will be expected to make a presentation to EMERITAS (former UNI faculty) about his/her study abroad experience, as well as to other students at UNI throughout the semester.

 Number of Scholarship and Funding Level:

-Scholarship will be awarded to the most qualified applicant.
+Award amount(s) will start at $1,500 per recipient and will vary depending on the number of scholarships awarded.
 Awards will be given on the following schedule: 75% of the funds at the beginning of the semester (based on UNI schedule) from when the study abroad experience is taking place and 25% upon completion of all the post-return scholarship obligation.
-Award amount starting at $1,500 per applicant.
-Note that the amount may vary depending on the number of scholarships awarded.